Tok/sd-forge-deforum/README.md

 #### Python 3.10.6
 Forge currently recommends Python version 3.10.6: https://www.python.org/downloads/release/python-3106/

-In case you insist on trying to use newer versions (not recommended), see comments below about `basicsr`.
+In case you insist on trying to use a newer version (not recommended), see comments below about `basicsr`.

 #### SD WebUI Forge
 Install the latest version of [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and delete any old or alternative versions of this plugin